laraXgram/laraxgram.github.io/src/master/conversations.md

     'cancel_command' => null,
     'cancel_timeout' => null,
     'forget_after_complete' => true,

+    // What the user is told when an answer is rejected.
+    'retry_message' => true,
+    'invalid_choice' => 'Please choose one of the options.',

+    // What happens to the keyboard of the last prompt once the flow is over.
+    'clear_keyboard' => true,
+    'keyboard_cleared_text' => null,
 ];
 ```

 > [!NOTE]
-> Conversation state is persisted through the [Cache](/v4/cache) component.
+> Conversation state is persisted through the [Cache](/master/cache) component.
 On a webhook bot, set `store` to a shared driver such as `redis` so state is available across the separate processes each update spawns.

 <a name="creating-conversations"></a>
 ## Creating Conversations